-Having a full jaw of hair can be quite an annoying experience, especially if you aren’t the type to have perfect skin after shaving.
+Having a forest of facial hair can be irritating, especially if you aren’t the type to have perfect skin after shaving.

 Don’t Use Aerosol

 First off, avoid aerosol cans like the plague.
 While these cans might give you the instant gratification of immediate lather, this entire canister could be what’s causing those razor burns on your skin.

 The purpose of applying gel or cream on your face as you shave is to have your hairs stand up.
 Unfortunately, the airy texture of the foam from the shaving can doesn’t do this, which results in razor burns and uneven shaving.
 This is especially detrimental to men with sensitive skin.

 Shaving Gel vs. Shaving Cream